Leadbelly on Capitol Records

 the record is in very good condition; the cover is in fair condition

-7. Jackson Hart Says:
+3. Jackson Hart

 I’m so gratified to find this.
 It was one of my favorite albums when I was a young fellow and collected folk music.
 My original album of it is long gone and, thanks to you, I can hear it once again!…..Thank you!